khosna/khosna/README.md

 - 👋 Hi, I’m @khosna
 - 👀 I’m interested in home automaiton
-- 🌱 I’m currently learning Home Assistant, lovelace, YAML, Node Red and much more
+- 🌱 I’m currently learning Home Assistant, Lovelace, YAML, Node Red and much more
 - 💞️ I’m looking to collaborate on HA add-ons
 - 📫 How to reach me via GitHub